bastinat0r/mir/Text Retrieval/README.md

 ## Running the Program

-java -jar Text\ Retrieval.jar [path to document folder]
+java -jar Lugle.jar [path to document folder]

 The program is run using the command above.
 If no path is specified the current folder will be used.
+You can create a new jar file using gradle shadowJar.

 ## Function